 - The aorta is normally less than 30mm wide. - A small AAA (30-44mm wide) is not serious, but needs to be monitored to see if it grows. - A medium AAA (45-54mm wide) also needs to be monitored as it could become serious if it continues to grow. - A large AAA (55mm or more wide) is rare but can be very serious.
-As the wall of the aorta stretches, it becomes weaker and can rupture (burst).
-A ruptured AAA leads to serious internal bleeding, which is fatal in 85% of cases.
+As the wall of the aorta stretches, it becomes weaker and can burst.
+A burst AAA leads to serious internal bleeding, which is fatal in 8 out of 10 cases.